 Koh-I-Noor dates back to 1526 when the Indian conqueror Babur had it in his

-He mentioned that the diamond was owned by the Raja of Gwalior in the 13th century.
+possession.
+He mentioned that the diamond was owned by the Raja of Gwalior in

 The diamond belonged to various Indian and Persian rulers who fought bitter battles throughout